 I.C.6 Evidence of Meeting the Standard

 Santa Ana College ensures accuracy of the information forwarded to the current and prospective students about education cost, tuition and fees, and other expenses, such as textbooks and other instructional materials.
-Santa Ana College 2019/20 Catalog; Santa Ana College Fees and Refunds page
+Students are provided information on Fees, tuition, and expenses including non-resident tuition and textbooks and supplies in the college catalog (page 24) Santa Ana College 2019/20 Catalog; Santa Ana College Fees and Refunds page.

+Information regarding fees, tuition and other required expenses can aslo be found SAC’s Schedule of Classes either in print or online versions. (**print version page 8).

+OER and ZTC textbook options are indicated in SAC’s schedule of classes (both printed and online) and has also been searchable through the Web advisor platform.
+SAC is currently in the process of migrating to Self Service and students will continue to be able to directly search for OER courses.

 I.C.6 Analysis and Evaluation